Photorejuvenation Treatment Geelong

 Prominent hand veins can be treated by using a very fine injection technique called sclerotherapy to treat these veins in the same way leg veins are treated.
 Each hand is treated during a separate treatment session and an elastic bandage needs to be worn for 48 hours after treatment usually one or two treatments are needed to get a satisfactory improvement.

-Book now for a free initial consultation and skin analysis with Caitlin to discuss your skin concerns.
+Book now for a free initial consultation and skin analysis with Charlotte to discuss your skin concerns.

 From the Blog

 Geelong based interventional radiologist Dr Amit Lakkaraju can assess headache causes and treat cervicogenic headaches with laser.